apache/kylin/website/_docs/tutorial/cube_build_performance.md

 ![]( /images/tutorial/2.0/cube_build_performance/25.png)

-**NOTE:** YARN / MapReduce have a lot parameters to configure and adapt to theyour system.
+**NOTE:** YARN / MapReduce have a lot parameters to configure and adapt to the your system.
 The focus here is only on small parts.

 (In my system I can assign 12 – 14 GB and 8 cores to YARN Resources):

 * yarn.nodemanager.resource.memory-mb = 15 GB
 * yarn.scheduler.maximum-allocation-mb = 8 GB
 * yarn.nodemanager.resource.cpu-vcores = 8 cores
-With this config our max theoreticaleorical grade of parallelismelist is 8.
+With this config our max theoretical orical grade of parallelism list is 8.
 However, but this has a problem: “Timed out after 3600 secs”

 ![]( /images/tutorial/2.0/cube_build_performance/26.png)